-MARTIN S. HIRSCH, MD, FIDSA, a world leader in research on the pathogenesis and treatment of herpes group viruses and HIV-1, is the recipient of IDSA’s 2012 Alexander Fleming Award for Lifetime Achievement.
+KING K. HOLMES, MD, PhD, FIDSA, a world leader dedicating more than 45 years to research on the epidemiology, diagnosis, and treatment of sexually transmitted infections (STI), and other infectious diseases, is the recipient of IDSA’s 2013 Alexander Fleming Award for Lifetime Achievement.
 This award recognizes a career that reflects major contributions to the acquisition and dissemination of knowledge about infectious diseases.
-Dr. Hirsch’s efforts have helped lead to the development of the first effective treatments for herpes simplex encephalitis and neonatal herpes simplex infections, establishing that drug therapy of viral infections was possible.

 1300 Wilson Boulevard | Suite 300 | Arlington, VA 22209 | Phone: (703) 299-0200 | Fax: (703) 299-0204

 © Copyright IDSA 2013 Infectious Diseases Society of America